What Is a CRM Database and Why Do You Need One?

 Of course, you could do that in another tool, but the convenient thing about doing it in a CRM is that you can base it on the data you’re already pulling in.
 Your CRM is already tracking when leads hit certain checkpoints, so why not go ahead and rig it to send out emails at those checkpoints, too?

-On top of that, your CRM can automate the data collection process, pulling in data from different sources automatically.
-That’s far easier than you going and manually copying everything over from each platform.
+On top of that, your CRM can automate the data collection process, automatically pulling in data from different sources.
+That’s far easier than manually copying everything from each platform.

 Finally, the best CRMs come with data analytics features.
 After all, the entire point of gathering all that customer data is to learn from it.
 The last thing you want is a CRM that gathers all that data and then lets it sit there unused.